|

-and supported by a rich producing agricultural region, and the latter cultivated by
+and grown, fostered and supported by a rich producing agricultural region, and the latter cultivated by a

 Sources: